 He went on to say, “I can understand how it could affect doing a job or relationships.
 I get how people question your sanity and have home remedies for everything.
 But the key is finding a doctor that truly understands the options available and has a track record of finding solutions.
 I would also say that it’s OK to find the ‘hacks’ that work for you.
 In my case it was Valium.
 I shot an entire season of shark tank while taking Valium.
 I started at 10mg and figured out how to push that down to 1mg.
 Find what works for you and use it till you get things figured out.”

 For Military Veterans

-Mr. Cuban is a passionate supporter of the U.S. Military, investing in numerous veteran-run businesses and establishing .
-VeDA supports veterans who are experiencing vestibular symptoms due to traumatic brain injury, noise-induced otolith disorder, or neurotoxicity due to medications like mefloquine with .
+Mr. Cuban is a passionate supporter of the U.S. Military, investing in numerous veteran-run businesses and establishing The Fallen Patriot Fund.
+VeDA supports veterans who are experiencing vestibular symptoms due to traumatic brain injury, noise-induced otolith disorder, or neurotoxicity due to medications like mefloquine with information and resources.

 We asked Mr. Cuban what he would say to members of the military who are reluctant to seek medical help for their symptoms related to vestibular illness or damage, especially when there is a stigma attached to those symptoms?

 Mark Cuban: “There is no stigma.
 Get the help you need.”